Five Investment Options That Offer Safe Returns

 2. Recurring Deposit (RD): RD is a kind of investment plan that allows investors to save a fixed sum every month and earn an interest income on the same.
 All major financial institutions across the country offer the facility of opening an RD account.
 An investor can choose from a variety of terms - or maturity period to set up an RD account.

 3. Public Provident Fund (PPF): Public Provident Fund or PPF account, offered by various institutions, is a retirement planning-focused instrument.
 PPF comes under the exempt, exempt, exempt (EEE) status.
-Interest rate is determined by central government on quarterly basis.
-At present it is 8.0 per cent per annum.
+Interest rate is determined by central government on a quarterly basis.
+At present, it is 8 per cent per annum.
 Interest is calculated on the minimum balance between fifth day and end of the month and is paid on March 31 every year.

 4. Monthly Income Scheme (MIS): For the current quarter, MIS account provides an interest rate of 7.7 per cent.
 It has a maturity period of five years.
 The maximum amount that can be invested is Rs 4.5 lakh in case of a single account and Rs.
 9 lakh in case of a joint account.
 However, the income is subject to taxation.